get.beta.Rd

 .

-matrix containing the attributes not required or required, coded
+A required binary \(I\) × \(K\) matrix containing the attributes not required or required

-which attributes are not required (coded as 0) and which attributes are required (coded as 1) to master item i
+attributes are not required (coded by 0) and which attributes are required (coded by 1) to master

 An object of class CDM.obj

-rapid verification of the Q-matrix without the need for parameter estimation.
+rapid validation of the Q-matrix without the need for parameter estimation.

 @seealso CDM